michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0111.md

 - v: act in concert or unite in a common purpose or belief
 - v: have or possess in combination
 ### Family
-unite: disunite, reunite, united, unites, uniting, unity+;disunite: disunited, disunites, disuniting;disunited: disunitedly;disunity: disunities;reunite: reunited, reunites, reuniting;united: unitedly;uniting: unitings;unity: disunity, unities
+- unite: disunite, reunite, united, unites, uniting, unity+
+- disunite: disunited, disunites, disuniting
+- disunited: disunitedly
+- disunity: disunities
+- reunite: reunited, reunites, reuniting
+- united: unitedly
+- uniting: unitings
+- unity: disunity, unities
 ### Examples
 - Leaving the UK, Obama visits Turkey where he says: “The United States is not, and will never be, at war with Islam.”
 - The United States government rates readings of 301 to 500 as “hazardous.”